panhvu/githubexplorer/README.md

 # GithubExplorer

 An android app, where the user can search for repositories on Github by keywords.
+To use the app, replace the bearer token used in `GraphQLRepository.kt` with a valid Github access token.

 Implementation: <br>
 The app implements the MVP architecture and uses the Apollo Android Client (https://github.com/apollographql/apollo-android)